Here’s what Elon Musk says he wants to change about Twitter - NewsBreak

 In a series of tweets earlier this month, Musk suggested multiple changes to Twitter, including dropping ads and bots from the platform.

 “The power of corporations to dictate policy is greatly enhanced if Twitter depends on advertising money to survive,” Musk said at the time.
 Nearly 90% of Twitter’s revenue in 2021 came from advertising.
-Twitter did announce last week , on Earth Day, that it would no longer allow advertisers on its site who deny the scientific consensus on climate change.‘How did he do this?’: Mother of man who hung himself in the Jefferson County Jail looking for answers
+Twitter did announce last week , on Earth Day, that it would no longer allow advertisers on its site who deny the scientific consensus on climate change.

 Musk previously suggested improving Twitter’s authentication of verified user accounts, saying it would discourage the proliferation of spam accounts by making them too expensive to maintain .